[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ A ] [ next ]

 suffix doesn't exist in the same directory);

-listed in a file in /var/lib/tex-common/language-cnf/
+listed in a file in /var/lib/tex-common/language-cnf/ which should

-have the name package.list
+have the name package.list.

 Calling update-language is *not* sufficient to be able to use the new hyphenation patterns; instead the formats that use it need to be regenerated.
 This can be done by running fmtutil-sys --byhyphen `kpsewhich --progname=latex language.dat`.